Buyer's Frequently Asked Questions

 Do I need an attorney?

 Every case is different!
-I have a number of attorneys I can refer you to and you can speak with them about your needs and concerns.
+But in most cases, in the state of Wisconsin, buyers do not use an attorney to purchase real estate.
+There are a number of attorneys I can refer you to and you can speak with them about your needs and concerns.